-Please refer to the school's accessibility plan attached/Please see the link to the Accessibility Plan on the school website below.
-Please refer to the school's medical policy.
+Please refer to the school's accessibility plan and school's medical policy.

 8. The SEND Policy is reviewed annually by the Governing Body.
 The review informs the School Improvement Plan and the quality of SEN provision is continually monitored by school governors who receive regular updates from the SENDCo and Headteacher.